adaltas/node-mocha-they/README.md

 ## Example using the before and after configuration hooks

 A more complexe example covers the [usage of `before` and `after`](./samples/before-after-typescript.ts).
-The `ssh` object is converted to a fake SSH client and the connection is closed after the tests.
+In this example, an `ssh` object is converted to a fake SSH client and the connection is closed after the tests.

 ```ts
 Test before/after usage